 The second and more concerning issue was Iran’s strict internet laws about which sites they allow the population to use.
 This made our usual choices of Facebook, UStream and Youtube Live impossible, and Sanofi would need the use of a VPN (virtual private network) to receive the stream being sent from our facility.

-Any Delay from filming to stream was also going to be an issue as the conference had set up a question and answer segment for Dr. Blumer.
-Sanofi had initially wanted to use Video chat software like Zoom or Skype as they would both limit the delay from question to answer but unfortunately these are not streaming services and therefore would present a plethora of challenges which are next to impossible to overcome.
+Any Delay from filming to the stream was also going to be an issue as the conference had set up a question and answer segment for Dr. Blumer.
+Sanofi had initially wanted to use Video chat software like Zoom or Skype, as they would both limit the delay from question to answer but unfortunately, these are not streaming services and therefore would present a plethora of challenges which are next to impossible to overcome.

 We ended up choosing Youtube Live via the VPN in Iran.
 We felt this produced the best quality video output that they could re-purpose while also giving us the least amount of delay.
 All that was left was to set up the green-screen and to run a practice stream.
 There were, of course, growing pains in running the practice stream.
 One of the main contentions was the need for the doctor’s feet to also be on a Green Screen and though ours is large, it was barely large enough.
 We didn’t feel it was necessary and that it would ultimately make the shot look worse but our friends in Tehran stressed the need for it, so we figured it out.